Davorak/PandocFilters/README.md

----
-author:
-- Patrick Wheeler
-date: June 8 2014
-title: Quick Scriptable Markdown with Pandoc
-...

 Swiss Arm Knife Converstion Tool
 ================================

 -   Pandoc is can be used to convert between a number of markdown and markup file formats

         Input formats:  docbook, haddock, html, json, latex, markdown, markdown_github, markdown_mmd,